Work-at-Home Job Profile: Instructional Designer

 - Experience with learning management systems

-- Knowledge of Dreamweaver, Photoshop, PowerPoint and other MS Office software
+- Knowledge of Dreamweaver, Photoshop, and Microsoft Office software, particularly PowerPoint

 - Audio and video editing skills

 Among the factors determining pay for instructional designers are levels of education and experience as well as the position type.
-Also instructional designers working in a business setting may be paid more than those in a government or nonprofit.
+Instructional designers working in a business setting may be paid more than those in a government or nonprofit.

 The hourly rate for instructional design contractors may range from $20 up to $45 an hour or more.
 Entry levels salaries for those with a bachelor degree start in the upper $40,000 to lower $50,000 range.
 With more experience and a master's degree, the job can pay from $60,000 to $90,000 or more.

-School systems and other government entities, colleges (both online and brick-and-mortar), educational services companies and corporations hire and/or contract with instructional designers.
+School systems and other government entities, colleges (both online and brick-and-mortar), educational services companies, and corporations hire or contract with instructional designers.
+There are numerous resources online for advertising instructional design job openings, including job boards and the website Instructional Design Central, which posts design jobs and links to other sources for job leads in instructional design.